Full-time: 3 years, Part-time: 8 years †

 You will have the professional and ethical attitudes, character strengths, commercial acumen and ambition to make a difference in any work environment.
 Global perspectives are embedded in every aspect of the course to stand you in good stead for senior roles anywhere in the world.

 Our Business Studies graduates are now carving out fulfilling careers in consultancy and client-facing roles in areas such as accounts and finance, HRM, sales, marketing, project management and retail management.
 Ed Hollands set up his own company, Driven Media, once he graduated.

 With its strong focus on research evaluation and analytical skills, the course is also an excellent platform if you want to progress to postgraduate studies.
-You could, for instance, consider our MPhil or PhD in Business Management.
+You could, for instance, consider our Doctorate in Business Administration (DBA).
 As one of our alumni, you would be eligible for a 10% fee discount.

 If you need any more information from us, eg on courses, accommodation, applying, car parking, fees or funding, please contact us and we will do everything we can to help you.Contact us